AdobeDocs/workfront.zh-Hant/help/quicksilver/planning/architecture/connect-record-types-overview.md

 >These options are not available when connecting the following:
 >* Two records from different workspaces
 >
->* A record type and AEM assets
+>* A record type and Experience Manager assets

 ### Many-to-many connection type

 ![](assets/many-to-many-connection-picker.png)

-When you select the many-to-many connection type between record types, you can later connect many records with multiple records you're connecting to.
+When you create a many-to-many connection between record types, you can then select multiple records in the connection field from both record types.

-For example, if you connect campaigns with projects and you choose this type of connection, you can connect several campaigns with multiple projects.
-You can also connect the same projects you are connecting to the campaigns to more than one campaign.
+For example, if you create a many-to-many connection between campaigns and projects, you can select multiple projects for each campaign, and multiple campaigns for each project.

-A real-life example of a many-to-many relationship type is the relationship between customers and products: customers can purchase multiple products; and those products can also be purchased by many other customers.
+A real-life example of a many-to-many relationship type is the relationship between movies and actors.
+Each movie can have multiple actors, and each actor can play in multiple movies.

 When you select this connection type, you cannot change the connection type after you save it.